- Ph.D. Pharmaceutical Outcomes Research, Virginia Commonwealth University

 - Dr. Robert and Barbara Crisafi Chair in Pharmaceutical Outcomes and Policy

-Richard Segal, Ph.D., is a professor and Chair of Pharmaceutical Outcomes & Policy at the University of Florida College of Pharmacy.
+Richard Segal, Ph.D., is a professor of Pharmaceutical Outcomes & Policy at the University of Florida College of Pharmacy.
 He also holds faculty appointments in the college’s Department of Pharmacotherapy and Translational Research, and in the UF College of Public Health and Health Professions.
 His research interests include disease management and outcomes research particularly in the areas of drug prescribing, pharmaceutical care, and medication therapy management.

 Segal is widely recognized for his work in explaining why clinical practice is so often inconsistent with evidence-based best practices.
 His research in the area of changing prescribing behavior has been the basis of prescribing interventions throughout the world.
 Segal was Co-PI on the first major research project focused on training community pharmacists to identify and prevent drug related problems which contribute to preventable drug related morbidity called Therapeutic Outcomes Monitoring (TOM).
 Their research has helped to shape many medication therapy management interventions used by Medicare Part D prescription drug plans.